Journal/Legal SEO/GEO For Law Firms: Generative Engine Optimization And AI Visibility

 Weekly GEO report

-- Citation sampling.
-Test 25 practical questions per practice area in ChatGPT Search.
+• Citation sampling.
+Test the prompt set in ChatGPT and Perplexity.
 Record whether your firm appears and which block is quoted.

-- Bing rank movement.
+• Bing rank movement.
 Track position changes for the same queries.
-Remember the ChatGPT‑Bing linkage.
+Remember the ChatGPT and Bing Copilot linkage to the Bing index.
 [2]

 Answer Packaging: Put The Words You Want Quoted On The Page